 Cheong Seong-Chang of the independent Sejong Institute in Seoul said it was unlikely Jong-Un saw his elder brother as a potential competitor for power, but that his assassination was “unthinkable without a direct order or approval from Kim Jong-Un himself”.

 His killing was likely motivated by a recent news report that Kim Jong-Nam had sought to defect to the EU, the US or South Korea as far back as in 2012, he said.

-Posted by Ian Greenhalgh on February 15, 2017, With 497 Reads Filed under World.
+Posted by Ian Greenhalgh on February 15, 2017, With 500 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.